RediSearch/RediSearch/docs/docs/indexing/_index.md

 ## Index JSON arrays as GEO

-Starting with RediSearch v2.6.1, search can be done on an array of geo (geographical) values or on a JSONPath leading to multiple geo values.
+Starting with Search and Query v2.6.1, search can be done on an array of geo (geographical) values or on a JSONPath leading to multiple geo values.

-Prior to RediSearch v2.6.1, only a single geo value was supported per GEO attribute.
+Prior to Search and Query v2.6.1, only a single geo value was supported per GEO attribute.
 The geo value was specified using a comma delimited string in the form "longitude,latitude", for example, "15.447083,78.238306".

-With RediSearch v2.6.1, a JSON array of such geo values is also supported.
+With Search and Query v2.6.1, a JSON array of such geo values is also supported.

 In order to index multiple geo values, user either a JSONPath leading to a single array of geo values, or a JSONPath leading to multiple geo values, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.